Earn 100,000 bonus points and a free night each year with the Marriott Boundless credit card | CNN Underscored

 If you want a Marriott credit card without an annual fee, you should check out the Marriott Bold card.
 Just keep in mind that this card has a less lucrative rewards scheme, and the sign-up bonus is a lot less generous to boot at 50,000 bonus points after you spend $1,000 on purchases in the first three months after opening the account.

 On the other hand, if you want a lot more benefits when you travel, you can also look at the Marriott Bonvoy Brilliant™ American Express® Card.
-This card currently offers new card members 75,000 bonus points after you spend $5,000 in purchases within three months of opening the account, as well as up to $200 in statement credits for eligible purchases at US restaurants during the first six months.
+This card currently offers new card members 75,000 bonus points after you spend $5,000 in purchases within three months of opening the account as well as up to $200 in statement credits for eligible purchases at US restaurants during the first six months.

 You’ll pay a $450 annual fee for this card (see rates and fees), but you’ll get perks like up to $300 in annual statement credits for eligible purchases at Marriott Bonvoy hotels. up to $100 in credits for a Global Entry or TSA PreCheck membership, a Priority Pass Select airport lounge membership and more.
-This luxury travel credit card also gives you automatic Gold Elite status with Marriott.
+This luxury travel credit card also gives you automatic Gold elite status with Marriott.

 Related: Earn 75,000 bonus points and up to $200 in credits with these Marriott credit cards.